laneastdogwalkingandpetsitting/beautiful-jekyll/howdoesitwork.md

 Once I feel I have enough information, I can give you an estimate for the cost, taking into account how long I think it will take to create the website for you and the cost of the domain name (if required).

-If you agree to the estimate, I'll ask for 50% of the estimated cost before I start.
+If you're ready to go ahead, I'll invoice you for 50% of the estimated cost.
+Once payment is received, I'll start work on the website.

 Once the website is finished, I'll ask you for the remainder of the cost[^2].
 If I find that the amount of work needed to create the website exceeds the estimate I have given.
 I will contact you to inform you how much extra time I estimate is needed[^3].
 Of course if my estimate was in excess of what was actually needed, the final cost will come down.

 <div style="clear:both; border-left: 3px solid green; background-color: lightgreen; padding:10px">
     Interested?